denizcamalan/key-value-store/README.md

 This is an in-memory, key/value store application.
 Think of it as a dictionary with any number of keys, each of which has a value that can be set or retrieved.
 Used Redis as a store.

-The application will use HTTP status codes to communicate the success or failure of an operation.
+The application is used HTTP status codes to communicate the success or failure of an operation.

 ## Getting Started